o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/nodes/organizing/commenting-nodes.md

 ---
 linktitle: Commenting Nodes
 title: Commenting Nodes in Script Canvas
-description: Use the Open 3D Engine Script Canvas editor to add comments to your script.
+description: Use the Open 3D Engine Script Canvas Editor to add comments to your script.
 weight: 200
 ---